 To complete a tutorial course in literature or language;

-To complete three of the Murphy Scholar Program’s approved cocurricular experiences in literature or language (many of which are activities that the Murphy Scholars may already be involved in, and may count for Odyssey credit).
+To complete three of the Murphy Scholar Program’s approved cocurricular experiences in literature or language (many of which count for Odyssey credit, and are activities that you may already be involved in).

 Who is eligible to be a Murphy Scholar?
 The Murphy Scholars program is currently open to Hendrix students in any major who want to deepen their knowledge of literature and language through a variety of enhanced experiences.

-Only first-year students and transferring sophomores may apply to the program.
+Only first-year students and, in certain situations, transferring sophomores may apply to the program.
 The application deadline is always in early February.
 If accepted into the program, you are inducted in March, and attend a brief New Scholar Orientation soon after.

 The program sounds interesting, but I'm not an English or languages major.
 Can I still apply?
 Absolutely!
 The Murphy Scholars Program is intended for students from all majors.
 Part of the purpose is for students who are passionate about some aspect of literature or language to have access to support and resources to pursue those passions, regardless of whether they're majoring in them.